qinnyen/esd-kitchen-management/README.md

 ## License

-This project is licensed under the MIT Licen
+This project is licensed under the MIT License